krashnamusika/krashna-site/README.md

 gatsby develop
 ```

-The server should now be listening now [localhost:8000](http://localhost:8000)!
+There should now be a server listening on [localhost:8000](http://localhost:8000)!

 ### Production